 Besan Chilla (Savory Gram Flour Pancakes)

-Besan Chilla is a family favorite, known for its characteristic earthy flavor from besan/ gram flour and simple Indian spices and herbs, including chilies and onions.
+Besan Chilla is a family favorite breakfast, known for its characteristic earthy flavor from besan/ gram flour and simple Indian spices and herbs, including chilies and onions.

 These savory gram flour pancakes are nutritious and vegan!
 Perfect to enjoy with your favorite pickle or chutney!